rhiga2/notes/Books/EconomicsBooks/basic_economics.md

 * Economic systems
     * Centralized economies: Central control of resource allocation.
 No one entiyty can know all the information needed to allocate resources efficiently.
     * Market economies use prices to allocate resources efficiently.
 Prices are determined by market forces of supply and demand.
+* Myths and misconceptions
     * Demand versus need
     * Economically available supply versus natural supply
-* "Real" value
+    * "Real" value does not exist as value is subjective
-    * No zero sum transactions
     * Greed
     * "Unmet needs"